toolbarthomas/totem/README.md

 The Totem structure has been split up in 4 sections (folders):
 1. main - Global assets & shared libraries should be defined here.
 2. modules - Core styling, layout & logic for each module should be defined here.
-3. pages - Specific page overrides can be defined here.
+3. group (pages) - Specific page overrides can be defined here.
 4. templates - Each template comes with a stylesheet that should import all the necessary modules we wan't to use.
 The pre-defined default-template imports every stylesheet that has been created within your project.